BUILT ENVIRONMENT JOURNAL

 Decisions overturned on nuisance grounds

-However, when the claimants, again, escalated their case, the Supreme Court overturned both the previous rulings – albeit only by a majority of only 3:2, so very much a split decision.
+However, when the claimants, again, escalated their case, the Supreme Court overturned both the previous rulings – albeit by a majority of only 3:2, so very much a split decision.

 The Supreme Court noted that the viewing of the claimants' apartments by those in the walkway went far beyond anything that could reasonably be regarded as a necessary or natural consequence of the common and ordinary use of the defendant's land.

-Following this logic through, the Supreme Court clearly felt that erecting and promoting an express viewing platform was an extra ordinary use of the land.
+Following this logic through, the Supreme Court clearly felt that erecting and promoting an express viewing platform was an extraordinary use of the land.
 One might assume that the decision would have been different if the neighbouring property simply had like-for-like floor-to-ceiling windows that overlooked the claimants' apartments.

 Indeed, the Supreme Court agreed with the Court of Appeal that parties cannot complain of nuisance simply because their apartment is overlooked by another building – no doubt keen to avoid creating a potentially widely applicable precedent in situations where one building block overlooks another.